stephens999/ash-orig/Rcode/intro.md

 By ``adaptive" shrinkage we
 have two key properties in mind.
 First, the appropriate amount of shrinkage is determined from the data, rather than being pre-specified.
 Second, the amount of shrinkage undergone by each $\hat\beta_j$ will depend on the standard error $s_j$: measurements with high standard error will undergo more shrinkage than measurements with low standard error.

+Given that shrinkage estimation is widely recognized as a powerful tool, there are suprisingly few software packages for performing the simplest type of shrinkage estimation considered here.
+(There are more packages for the more complex setting of covariance estimation, where shrinkage is perhaps still more important.)
+The only package we have found that provides anything similar to the functionality provided here is mixfdr (Muralidharan).
+Compared with mixfdr, the key features of ashr are that it
+i) focuses on allowing for variation in the standard deviation of each observation; ii) constrains the underlying density to be unimodal (and possibly symettric).
+NOTE: should emphasise these differences in the examples.

 As an important special case, these methods address the "multiple comparisons" setting, where interest usually focuses on which $\beta_j$ can be confidently inferred to be non-zero.
 Such problems are usually tackled by computing a $p$ value for each $j$, often by applying a $t$ test to $\hat\beta_j/s_j$, and then applying a generic procedure, such as that of Benjamini and Hochberg (1995?) or Storey (2001?), designed to control or